 • atherosclerosis of the parent artery near the perforator origin – Branch Artery Disease (BAD) / Branch Occlusive Disease (BOD)

-• infarcts tend to be larger compared to classic arteriolopathy and more common in younger patients [Zhou, 2018]
+• infarcts tend to be larger compared to classic arteriolopathy and are more common in younger patients [Zhou, 2018]

 • high-resolution MRI can be used for diagnosis [Petrone, 2016]